Why Every Entrepreneur & Small Business Needs A Good Company Vision Statement

 • Share success stories with your employees, customers, investors, and media outlets.
 Success stories show everyone that you value your employees’ contributions to the company vision.
 Stories can include how an employee went above and beyond for a customer in need, or how they signed a new client that is working towards a related vision.

-How to Create Your Own Company Vision Statement
+How To Create Your Own Company Vision Statement

 Smartsheet offers a simple and helpful worksheet for building a vision statement.
 First, try answering these questions yourself.
 Next, loop in your colleagues and workshop ideas: